gupta-anmol/air-quality-prediction/README.md

 - change hyperparamters in trainmodel functions

 ### Steps for using pretrained Model
-- functions provided in demo.py for preprocessing and predicting usnig trained model and printing metrics and ploting graphs
+- functions provided in demo.py for preprocessing and predicting using trained model and printing metrics and ploting graphs
 - `run_CNN(pollutant='PM2.5',days=1)`
 - `run_ANN(pollutant='PM2.5',days=1)`
 - `run_SVM(pollutant='PM2.5',days=1)`
 - `run_LR(pollutant='PM2.5',days=1)`
 - pollutant strings parameters from 'PM2.5', 'PM10', 'CO', 'NO2', 'SO2'
-- days can be 1, 2 or 3
+- days argument can be 1, 2 or 3